databricks/spark-sklearn/docs/README.md

 Note that `SPARK_HOME` must be set to your local Spark installation in order to generate the docs.
 To manually point to a specific `Spark` installation,
     $ SPARK_HOME=<your-path-to-spark-home> PRODUCTION=1 jekyll build

-## Pygments

-We also use pygments (http://pygments.org) for syntax highlighting in documentation markdown pages.

-To mark a block of code in your markdown to be syntax highlighted by jekyll during the compile phase, use the following sytax:

-    {% highlight python %}
-    // Your python code goes here, you can replace python with many other
-    // supported languages too.
-    {% endhighlight %}

-## API Docs (Sphinx)

-You can build the Python API docs by running `python/gen-doc.sh` from the root project directory.

-When you run `jekyll build` in the `docs` directory, it will copy over the Python docs into the `docs` directory (and then also into the `_site` directory).